• Skip to primary navigation

 Lava cake close up

-A simple, yet impressive chocolate cake with a warm gooey center that is perfect for a special occasion.
+This simple, yet impressive chocolate lava cake features a warm gooey center and is perf

 Servings: 4 Cakes